-Thanks to iOS 12, you can select text and position the cursor with great precision simply by turning your virtual keyboard into a software trackpad—even if your iPhone lacks 3D Touch.
+Thanks to changes that came with iOS 12, you can select text and position the cursor with great precision simply by turning your virtual keyboard into a software trackpad—even if your iPhone lacks 3D Touch.

 What is keyboard trackpad mode?